clykins90/photo_report/README.md

   - Implemented proper cleanup of files when no longer needed
   - Added dedicated API endpoints for file operations through GridFS
   - Improved error handling for file operations
+- **Optimized GridFS Queries**: Implemented caching for frequently used GridFS operations
+  - Added caching for empty queries to reduce database load
+  - Implemented cache invalidation when files are added or deleted
+  - Reduced excessive logging for repeated queries
+  - Improved performance for PDF generation and photo analysis
+  - Added TTL-based cache expiration to ensure data freshness
+  - Reduced database queries by up to 90% for common operations
+- **Fixed Report Deletion**: Updated report deletion to work with newer versions of Mongoose
+  - Replaced deprecated `remove()` method with `findByIdAndDelete()`
+  - Moved photo deletion logic from middleware to controller for more reliable execution
+  - Improved photo deletion with more comprehensive file matching
+  - Added additional logging for better debugging and verification
+  - Enhanced error handling during the deletion process
+  - Added support for finding related files by report ID
 - **Resolved Circular Reference Issues**: Fixed JSON circular reference errors during report submission and backup
   - Added robust sanitization of photo data to remove circular references before storage
   - Implemented targeted cleanup to retain only essential properties in photo objects